Home » Chiefs » United States » Arizona » Buckeye » Jake Rhoades

 About the Chief

-Little is known about Rhodes’ early career prior to his arrival in Rogers, Arkansas, where he was hired as the Deputy Chief of Training for the Rogers Fire Department.
+Little is known about Rhoades’ early career prior to his arrival in Rogers, Arkansas, where he was hired as the Deputy Chief of Training for the Rogers Fire Department.
 Records and public accounts of his professional background before this appointment are unclear, leaving uncertainty about the path that led him to the position.
 Rhodes spent several years in Rogers overseeing training programs and departmental development before ultimately separating from the department.

 Following his time in Arkansas, Rhodes moved to Edmond, Oklahoma, where he was appointed Fire Chief of the Edmond Fire Department.
 His tenure in Edmond became the most widely discussed period of his career.
-During this time, Rhodes faced allegations from within the department involving claims of a hostile work environment, corruption, and coercion.
-Among the more serious accusations was a claim that Rhodes allegedly told a Battalion Chief that he should kill a Captain during an internal conflict.
-Additional allegations surfaced during an investigation into departmental conduct, with some employees reporting that Rhodes attempted to influence witnesses.
+During this time, Rhoades faced allegations from within the department involving claims of a hostile work environment, corruption, and coercion.
+Among the more serious accusations was a claim that Rhoades allegedly told a Battalion Chief that he should kill a Captain during an internal conflict.
+Additional allegations surfaced during an investigation into departmental conduct, with some employees reporting that Rhoades attempted to influence witnesses.
 According to those accounts, he allegedly told personnel to “make sure their memory was correct” while the investigation was underway.

-As the investigation progressed, Rhodes chose to resign from his position as Fire Chief.
+As the investigation progressed, Rhoades chose to resign from his position as Fire Chief.
 In a statement explaining his departure, he said the decision was “a necessity for my health and the best interests of my family.”

-After leaving Edmond, Rhodes continued his career in the fire service by moving west to Kingman, Arizona, where he briefly served as Fire Chief for the Kingman Fire Department.
+After leaving Edmond, Rhoades continued his career in the fire service by moving west to Kingman, Arizona, where he briefly served as Fire Chief for the Kingman Fire Department.
 His time there was relatively short before he transitioned again, this time joining the Buckeye Fire Department.

 Fire Chief